 Venison Links Cheese Board

-To shake up the typical cheese board, we added a few unusual foods, namely our tangy, smoky Venison Links, crisp Breadfruit Crackers and spicy-sweet dried Chile Mango slices.
+To shake up the typical cheese board, we added a couple of unusual foods, namely our tangy, smoky Venison Links and spicy-sweet dried Chile Mango slices.
 This long, rectangular board packs in a torrent of flavors and textures, and has plenty of choices for a mixed crowd of vegans and omnivores.

 - Cured or smoked meat, like Patagonia Provisions Lightly Smoked Venison Links—preferably wild or organic